10 Days in Slovenia: Itinerary, What to Do & Where to Go

 If there was ever any doubt about Lake Bled’s popularity, simply take a look at the sheer number of hotels & places to stay in Bled.

-Like all of the best places to visit in Slovenia, Bled books up quickly, requiring a little pre-planning to score a good room.
+Like all of the most popular places to visit in Slovenia, Bled books up quickly, requiring a little pre-planning to score a good room.

-Unless you have a car, try to stay close to town so that you’re within close walking distance of the best Bled attractions and restaurants.
+Unless you have a car, try to stay close to town so that you’re within close walking distance of Bled’s top attractions and restaurants.

 • Penzion Kaps: A budget pension with loads of traditional Slovenian style.
 The owner, Peter, takes great pride in ensuring your stay in Bled is wonderful.
-Property is a short 3-minute walk to the lake.
+The property is a short 3-minute walk to the lake.

 • Penzion Vila Prešeren: A 19th-century villa set upon the shores of Lake Bled.
 Even if you don’t splurge for the one-bedroom apartment with a balcony, the ground-floor terrace serves up fantastic views over Lake Bled to Bled Island and its famous church.